 • 10 a.m. to 4 p.m. — The Connection (Emergency Shelter Services)

-The Connection is a one-stop shop for help when housing is threatened or for referrals and information.
-Representatives will be at Niles District Library on the second and third Tuesdays of every month.
-Lunch break is noon to 1 p.m.
+This program of Emergency Shelter Services is a one-stop shop for help when housing is threatened, or just for referrals and information.
+Representatives will now be here at the library every Thursday, 10 am to 1 p.m..
 For questions or information, contact Stephanie at (269) 277-5055.

 • 4:30 to 7 p.m. — Volunteer Income Tax Assistance (VITA)

-If you made less than $54,000 in 2015 and need assistance in preparing your basic tax return, schedule a VITA appointment by calling United Way at 2-1-1.
-Volunteers will be at Niles District Library every Tuesday evening during tax season.
+If you made less than $54,000 in 2016 and need assistance in preparing your basic tax return, schedule a VITA appointment by calling United Way at 2-1-1 or 800-310-5454.
+Volunteers will be at Niles District Library every Thursday evening during tax season.